 Scented candles to reduce anxiety

-Talking therapy is assisted by holistic and alternative methods to support healing, such as the use of scented candles in the therapeutic room.
+Talking therapy is assisted by holistic and alternative healing methods, such as the use of scented candles in the therapeutic room.
 Candles are scientifically proven to soothe us.
 As a therapist, the aim is to support the person in the room to feel comfortable and relaxed so they can open up and discuss whatever is on their mind.

 Our sense of smell is incredibly powerful and shouldn’t be underestimated.
 The smell of the scented candle stimulates the part of your brain which is connected to memory and mood.
 From boosting energy through to relieving stress or even enhancing mental clarity, the healing properties coming from a lighted scented candle can deliver psychological effects.
 Thus, the use of candles in talking therapy can even unlock the royal road of the unconscious.

-- Lavender - relaxes instantly both mind and body.
+- lavender - relaxes instantly both mind and body

-- Clary sage - lifts mood.
+- clary sage - lifts mood

-- Cinnamon - makes you feel refreshed.
+- cinnamon - makes you feel refreshed

-- Orange - reduces stress.
+- orange - reduces stress

-- Lemon - improves mood.
+- lemon - improves mood

-- Apple - controls anxiety.
+- apple - controls anxiety

-- Peppermint - wakes up your mind and enhances focus.
+- peppermint - wakes up your mind and enhances focus

-- Sandalwood - relaxes and calms body and mind.
+- sandalwood - relaxes and calms body and mind

-- Vanilla - increases happiness levels, uplifts your mood and stimulates feelings of relaxation and joy.
+- vanilla - increases happiness levels, uplifts your mood and stimulates feelings of relaxation and joy

 My recommendation to those who want to increase their sense of calm is to try one of the following:

-- Incorporating candlelight with a relaxed exercise routine such as mindfulness, tai chi or yoga.
+- incorporating candlelight with a relaxed exercise routine such as mindfulness, tai chi or yoga